 - Medicare Supplement policies cover a single individual.
 Should you also wish to obtain coverage for your spouse, then you will each need to obtain separate Medicare supplement policies.

-- A Medicare supplement plan can be obtained from any insurance company licensed in your state.
+- A Medigap supplement plan can be obtained from any insurance company licensed in your state.